Mets vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Mets

-- The Mets' Max Scherzer (5-2) will make his 11th start of the season.
+- The Mets will hand the ball to Justin Verlander (2-3) for his eighth start of the season.

 |Opponent